sqirradotdev/SquirrelFramework/README.md

 git submodule add https://github.com/gedehari/SquirrelFramework addons/SquirrelFramework
 ```

-However, if you are not using git, you can always download or clone this repo and copying it inside the `addons` folder in your project.
+However, if you are not using git, you can always download or clone this repo and copying it to the `addons` folder inside your project.

 # License